-Justice Court is a court in which parties can settle disputes in which a money judgment or other action is sought.
-The amount of debt or damages for which you may sue in Justice Court may not exceed the limit of the court, which is \$10,000.00 excluding interest.
+Small Claims Court is a court in which parties can settle disputes in which a money judgment is sought.
+The plaintiff, or his/her attorney, may appear in person to file a claim, or may file a sworn statement of the claim by mail.

+The amount of debt or damages for which you may sue in Small Claims Court may not exceed the limit of the court, which is \$10,000.00.